 According to Kansas State Statutes, children who have medications to take at school need to have them kept in the Nurse’s office and not with the child.
-Especially in elementary, medications are to be kept in a locked cabinet at all times for the safety of your child and other children at the school.
-Children lose track of time and are prone to wanting to use their medications when they feel the need, rather than the proper times.
-I do realize that some parents send medications to the health room via their children.
-I would appreciate a call so that I know they are on the way and can take them from your child before school starts.
-Thank you for your help in this matter.
+Especially in elementary schools, medications are to be kept in a locked cabinet at all times for the safety of your child and other children at the school.
+Please give me a phone call to let me know if you will be sending medication with your student to school so I can get them from their backpack.

 It is recommended that children with the following symptoms stay home for 24 hours after these symptoms are resolved, unless a note from the family physician states that the student can attend school.
 Children should be fever-free for 24 hours WITHOUT the use of fever reducing medication before returning to school.

-Please feel free to contact me anytime if you have questions or concerns about your child/children as I have a very open door policy and enjoy meeting parents as well.
+Please feel free to contact me anytime if you have questions or concerns about your child/children.
 Looking forward to a great year!!!